mattwillsher/terraform-proxmox-talos/README.md

 ### <a name="input_node_taints"></a> [node\_taints](#input\_node\_taints)

 Description: Taints to apply to all nodes.
+(NG).

 Type: `map(string)`